shahbazbaig38/IDP_2022_Project/README.md

 # Install guide (only first time)

+1. clone IDP_2022_Project to your machine

-1. install or confirm Python 3.7 on your machine
+2. install or confirm Python 3.7 on your machine

-2. run `pip install pipenv` to install pipenv
+3. run `pip install pipenv` to install pipenv

-3. run  `pipenv install` to create new environment based on Pipfile
+4. run  `pipenv install` to create new environment based on Pipfile

 Also you need download tiff image and locate in `database` folder under this project.